Roche bid to recycle Gayzva for lupus nephritis wins FDA breakthrough tag

 ZURICH, Sept 18 (Reuters) - Roche ROG.S has won the U.S. Food and Drug Administration's breakthrough therapy tag for its drug Gazyva in lupus nephritis, the Swiss drugmaker said on Wednesday, boosting its efforts to recycle the 2013-approved lymphoma medicine for new indications.

-There are no FDA-approved medicines for lupus nephritis, a life-threatening symptom of the autoimmune disease lupus in which the kidneys grow inflamed.
-Roche has heralded Gazyva's potential in the new disease area in helping turn the drug that had sales of 390 million Swiss francs ($392.59 million) last year into a commercial success.
+There are no FDA-approved drugs for lupus nephritis, a life-threatening manifestation of the autoimmune disease lupus in which the kidneys grow inflamed.
+Roche has heralded Gazyva's potential in lupus in helping turn a medicinewith 2018 sales of 390 million Swiss francs ($393 million) into a commercial success.

+Roche Chief Executive Severin Schwan is counting on rising revenue from medicines including Gazyva to more than offset declining sales of its three biggest drugs, the $22 billion-per-year trio Rituxan, Avastin and Herceptin, as they face competition from copycat medicines.

+A decade ago, Roche tried out Rituxan and its multiple sclerosis drug Ocrevus against lupus nephritis, only to be met with what the company describes as "total failure."

 ($1 = 0.9934 Swiss francs)